mengruts/mengtsai-learn-pr/outline.md

 ## Learning objectives

-1. *Add numbered Learning Objectives [(Learning objective guidance)](https://review.docs.microsoft.com/en-us/learn-docs/docs/id-guidance-learning-objectives)*
+*Add numbered Learning Objectives [(Learning objective guidance)](https://review.docs.microsoft.com/en-us/learn-docs/docs/id-guidance-learning-objectives)*
+1. Learn how to choose proper service lebel and volume quota when running your HPC applications on Azure NetApp Files.

+2. Learn how to create and configure ANF, and mount an ANF volume.

+3. Learn practical performance tuning tips.

 ## Chunk your content into subtasks